707 S Mathews Ave

-In 2015, Clara Bosak-Schroeder joined the Classics department of UIUC where she is also an affiliate of History, Medieval Studies, and Comparative and World Literature, and the Unit for Criticism and Interpretive Theory.
+In 2015, Clara Bosak-Schroeder (she/they) joined the Classics department of UIUC where she is also an affiliate of History, Medieval Studies, Comparative and World Literature, and the Unit for Criticism and Interpretive Theory.
 They received their PhD in Classical Studies from the University of Michigan, with certificates in Greek and Roman History and Graduate Teaching, and a BA in Classical Languages from UC Berkeley.
 Since joining UIUC, Clara has won a Faculty Fellowship from HRI (2017-2018), a Junior Fellowship from the Unit for Criticism and Interpretive Theory (2018-2020), and has been recognized as a LEAP Scholar (2018-2020).
 She will be a junior fellow at the Center for Advanced Study in 2021-2022.

 classical reception studies; museum studies; classics and the environmental humanities; Greek and Roman historiography and technical literature; feminist science studies and new materialisms

 Associate Professor, Program in Medieval Studies